 If you were injured in a car accident, a Milwaukee personal injury lawyer might help you recover several types of damages, including:

 - Past and Future Medical Bills: Whether you had stitches or major surgery, you may be able to recover compensation for medical bills related to your car accident injuries.
 Remember to obtain copies of these medical bills from your doctor.

-- Lost Wages: Some car accident injuries are severe enough that they require you to take time off from work.
+- Lost Wages: Some car accident injuries are severe enough to require you to take time off from work.
 If you file a claim, you might be able to get compensated for lost wages.
 If your injuries prevent you from returning to your job in the future, you may receive additional compensation for that.

 - Pain and Suffering: If your injuries lead to additional pain and suffering, your Milwaukee personal injury lawyer may help you obtain compensation.